Table of Contents

 The posterior abdominal wall skeleton includes T12, the intervertebral discs, the sacrum, and the 11th rib.

-There is a ventral curvature, or lordosis, of the lumbar spine which is enhanced by the inferior vena cava and the aorta.
+There is a ventral curvature, or lordosis, of the lumbar spine which is enhanced by the inferior vena cava and aorta.
 The paravertebral gutters are on either side of the lordotic lumbar spine.
 The psoas and quadrates muscles lie in the paravertebral gutter.

 The diaphragm is also composed of the sternal, costal, and vertebral parts: